Quickly fix your “MacBook keyboard not working” issue

 Both of these options have extra settings that can be accessed through their respective information buttons, allowing you to change the level of delay or have sound cues on, for example.

-5. Update the macOS
+5. Install the latest macOS

 Are you one of those people who never bothers updating their macOS?
 No judgment at all, but this can cause all sorts of limitations when it comes to support, software incompatibilities, and performance issues – potentially with your keyboard, too.
 To install a macOS update: